sous-chefs/users/CONTRIBUTING.md

-If a contribution adds new platforms or platform versions, indicate such in the body of the commit message(s), and update the relevant COOK ticket.
-When writing commit messages, it is helpful for others if you indicate the COOK ticket.
+If a contribution adds new platforms or platform versions, indicate such in the body of the commit message(s), and update the relevant issues.
+When writing commit messages, it is helpful for others if you indicate the issue.
 For example:

-    git commit -m '[COOK-1041] - Updated pool resource to correctly delete.'
+    git commit -m '[ISSUE-1041] - Updated pool resource to correctly delete.'

 Please do use [foodcritic](http://acrmp.github.com/foodcritic) to